 How to reach: The best and only way to reach here is to take a ferry.
 One can take a ferry from South Marina Pier which is situated next to the Marina South Pier MRT Station.

 Note: Camping is not allowed on the Kusu island beach to ensure the safety and well-being of turtles.

 Suggested Read: 10 Picture-Perfect Singapore Islands For An Enchanting Vacation

-A wonderful sea beach in Singapore, Lazarus Island is the country’s best kept secret.
+There are many nice beaches in Singapore, but the beaches on Lazarus Island have some special vibes and are some of the best beaches in Singapore.
+Lazarus Island is the country’s best-kept secret.
 The rustic atmosphere and tropical feel of the place is refreshing after the city noise.
 Infact the complete feel of Lazarus beach—turquoise water, white sand, and cheerful atmosphere—can give the best of honeymoon destinations of Asia a run for their money.
 The tropical jungle lining the beach makes for a good escape.

 Facilities available: Beach pavilions, footpath, and good eateries serving the best of exotic seafood and other delicacies of Singaporean cuisine.

-The island of Pulau Ubin offers nirvana in the bustling world of Singapore.
+Among all the other beaches to visit in Singapore, the island of Pulau Ubin offers nirvana in the bustling world of the country.
 Offering the pleasures of simple village life, Pulau Ubin welcomes people who look for peace and tranquility.
 The famous Chek Jawa wetland beaches, secluded beaches, lush plantations, island’s architecture – all seem to hold the interest of tourists.
 However, the taste of authentic local delicacies prepared from fresh fish and octopi steal the show.

 Facilities available: Rental bikes, walkways, souvenir shops, local stays, restaurants and local eateries, cycle paths, and Jawa Visitor Centre with viewing jetty.